 As part of a series debunking internal audit terminology, we're looking at the three lines of defence.

-The Chartered Institute of Internal Auditors defines the second line of defence as ‘functions that oversee or specialise in risk management and compliance’.
+The Chartered Institute of Internal Auditors defines the second line of defence as functions overseeing, or specialising in, compliance and risk management.

 Essentially, this is a monitoring and oversight function that owns aspects of the risk management process.
 It provides the policies, frameworks, tools, techniques and support to enable the first line of defence to manage risk.